Harnessing the Power of the People for Effective Public Engagement

-How can we possibly take time to volunteer for a focus group on a matter that greatly concerns us?
+How can we possibly take the time to volunteer for a focus group on a matter that greatly concerns us?
 Where do we find time to attend a public meeting on a school night?
 How do we decide what to pay attention to?

-In the community planning world, these questions have made effective public engagement a considerable challenge.
-Time and attention are limited resources, but at the same time, the need for quality public input has grown to become a key component for many civic planning efforts.
+In the community planning world, these questions have made an effective public engagement plan a considerable challenge.
+Time and attention are limited resources, but at the same time, the need for quality public input has grown to become a key component of many civic planning efforts.
 From comprehensive plans and urban revitalization endeavors to infrastructure design and construction projects, active public engagement plays a critical role in successful planning work.

 The team of planning and design professionals at Snyder & Associates understands this crucial dynamic all too well.
 Working at the forefront of public projects for several decades, we’ve fully embraced this shift for more active and inclusive public participation and have developed the tools necessary to reach the people in the most effective manner possible.
 Whether you need smart content created to help market a project or a knowledgeable and polished team to present at public meetings, we’re able to help you fashion the best approach for reaching your goals.